ganyicz/bond/docs/index.md

 #### Control statement tags

-Writing control statements in Alpine requires you to wrap your elements in a `<template>` tag.
-This is verbose and makes for less readable code.
-In future versions, Bond will come with a custom syntax that will be compiled into standard Alpine.js code.
+Alpine requires wrapping conditional or loop logic in `<template>` tags, which can be verbose.
+Bond will introduce a cleaner syntax that will also enable real `else` statements.

+The syntax below was designed to be visually distinct from Blade directives, making it easy to distinguish between the two and its HTML-like structure will be easy to compile to Alpine.js code.

 ```html
 <!-- This is NOT yet supported -->